SyncfusionExamples/ASP-.NET-Core-with-Angular-using-EJ2-controls/README.md

 SET ASPNETCORE_Environment=Development
 ```

-> FOr Linux or macOS, run the `export ASPNETCORE_ENVIRONMENT=Development` command in the terminal.
+> For Linux or macOS, run the `export ASPNETCORE_ENVIRONMENT=Development` command in the terminal.

 ## Installing Packages